LoyolaChicagoBooks/introcs-csharp/rst/intro.rst

   2011 and 2012 version, *but* you need care in downloading and choosing the right one, apparently depending on your operating system.

-- In many browsers on any operating system, it seems you cannot open either version by just a regular click on the link.
+- In some browsers in some circumstances, it seems you *cannot* open either version by just a regular click on the link.
   But if you right click and select Save File As...., you can download the appropriate version.

 - `Miles' 2012 version <http://www.robmiles.com/c-yellow-book/Rob%20Miles%20CSharp%20Yellow%20Book%202012.pdf>`_
-  seems to work on a Mac, but not Windows.
+  seems to work on a Mac, but *not Windows*.

 - Windows users should download
   `Miles' 2011 version <http://www.robmiles.com/c-yellow-book/Rob%20Miles%20CSharp%20Yellow%20Book%202011.pdf>`_.